Lewis Burwell Puller Jr.: Death and aftermath

 Puller died from a self-inflicted gunshot on May 11, 1994.
-He was survived by his wife, Linda T. "Toddy" Puller, from whom he had separated in 1991.
-Puller's survivors included his two children, Lewis III and Maggie; his twin sister, Martha Downs; and sister, Virginia Dabney.
+He was survived by his wife, Linda T. "Toddy" Puller, from whom he had separated in 1991; his two children, Lewis III and Maggie; his twin sister, Martha Downs; and sister, Virginia Dabney.

 Puller's name is not listed on the Vietnam Veterans Memorial, which is reserved for those who died or who are listed as missing in action.
 However, his name is listed on the nearby In Memory Memorial Plaque, which represents those veterans, like Puller, who "died after their service in the Vietnam war, but as a direct result of that service, and whose names are not otherwise eligible for placement on the memorial wall."

 Terry Anderson, a former Associated Press journalist, who was held hostage in Lebanon, recalled the same hope he had had for his friend, Puller.
 "This is a man who had so many burdens, so many things to bear.
 And he bore them well for 25 years," he said.
 "What did I miss?"
 Anderson asked.
 "I was his friend.
 I thought he was winning".

 Kiều Chinh, an actress who was a refugee after the fall of Saigon and who worked with Puller on his last project, an effort to build a school in Quảng Trị, said: "Lewis Puller never stop fighting the war of healing... to heal not only his own wounds but the common wounds of the two nations."

 In a statement, Puller's wife, Toddy said, "Our family has been moved and humbled by the outpouring of affection for Lewis.
 The many acts of kindness from our friends across the country have helped us in this very difficult time.
 It is clear that Lewis affected the lives of people in ways that we never knew."
 Of her deceased husband, she said, "To the list of names of victims of the Vietnam War, add the name of Lewis Puller ...
 He suffered terrible wounds that never really healed".
 In 1991, she was elected to the Virginia House of Delegates.

 On Veterans Day 2010, the Lewis B. Puller Jr. Veterans Benefits Clinic at The College of William & Mary Law School was named in honor of Puller.